The Great War: Evaluating the Treaty of Versailles

 By studying a variety of primary sources, maps, and supporting documents concerning the post-war peace process, students will develop a context for evaluating whether the treaty was a viable, fair one, and for considering some of the complex questions this issue raises about the historical causality and responsibility.
 The lesson fits within a larger unit on World War I, and some prior knowledge of the causes and events of the war is assumed.

-To learn the motives and aims of the Treaty of Versailles
+Were the terms of the Treaty of Versailles fair and justified?

-To learn about Germany's reaction to the Treaty of Versailles
+To what extent was the Treaty of Versailles successful?